Preservation

 Yes, to a degree.
 Brightness and contrast adjustments in any standard photo app will improve a faded card's legibility.
 For a card that needs only minor improvement, this may be sufficient.

 The gap opens up in three areas.
 First, professional restoration works at the full resolution of the source image, preserving fine detail in letter forms that standard editing tools lose when the image is processed.
-Second, the separation of handwriting recovery from surface damage removal requires more precision than general brightness adjustment, which tends to either over-process the ink or under-process the stain.
+Second, separating the handwriting from the background requires more precision than general brightness adjustment, which tends to either over-process the ink or wash out the character of the card.
 Third, the output is prepared specifically for large-format archival printing, a target that consumer editing apps are not optimized for.

 If the card matters enough to digitize and frame a handwritten recipe at a size that does it justice, it matters enough to have the restoration done at the quality level the print deserves.